 return "> "

 I am starting the formatting with a return of a blank line, this provides a little visual break from any previous commands.
-Then it is followed up with the formatting for the "elevated" info.
+Next comes the formatting for the “elevated” information.

 Write-Host ""